enkidevs/curriculum/regular-expressions/introduction/basic-syntax-i/regex-wildcards-ii.md

 ---
 ## Content

-Going back to our previous example - if we wanted to find all names beginning with 'Fre' then we could write our regex pattern as:
+Going back to our previous example - if we wanted to find all names beginning with `'Fre'` then we could write our regex pattern as:

 ```
 /Fre\w*/
 ```

-This would match the names that start with 'Fre', and then have zero or more word characters.
+This would match the names that start with `'Fre'`, and then have zero or more word characters.

 `Fred` ✅
 `Freya` ✅